E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: E2EDev Benchmark Construction

-{The generated scripts then undergo an iterative verification process to ensure both executability and correctness.
-Two LLM agents provide feedback to support self-correction: the \textit{Dry Run Verifier} checks for missing or syntactically invalid step definitions, while the \textit{Test Runner} executes the script to detect logical inconsistencies or failed assertions.
+\textbf{Step Implementation Annotation}.
+This step focuses on converting each {BDD test scenario} into an executable Python script.
+To achieve this, HITL-MAA utilizes a Test Automation Engineer Agent to generate initial Python implementations corresponding to the Gherkin-style test steps. {The generated scripts then undergo an iterative verification process to ensure both executability and correctness.
+Two agents provide feedback to support self-correction: the \textit{Dry Run Verifier} checks for missing or syntactically invalid step definitions, while the \textit{Test Runner} executes the script to detect logical inconsistencies or failed assertions.
 Scripts unresolved after maximum self-correction attempts are flagged for human refinement.
 Empirically, this self-correction mechanism resolves nearly all dry-run errors autonomously and corrects logical issues in over 80\% of cases without human intervention.
 Validation on the generated dataset achieved a 100\% pass rate across all executable tests, demonstrating the high quality and reliability of E2EDev.}